drcampbell/ceti-sb/README.md

 `$ eb status`

 Verify that the CNAME is not the production server.
+Then you can commit changes to and deploy to AWS.

 ```
 $ git commit -am "Your message"